 In this article:

-- What not to do
+- What Not to Give Strays

 Type of food to give stray/feral cats